OpenDriveLab/FreeTacMan/README.md

 ## 🙏 Acknowledgements

 We would like to thank:
-- Huijie Wang for developing the demonstration page
-- Zherui Qiu for helping organize and supervise the user study
-- Yixuan Pan, Qingwen Bu, Zhuoheng Li, Jisong Cai, Yuxiang Lu, and Ningbin Zhang for their valuable insights and constructive discussions
-- Zhirui Zhang, Xinyu Yang, Fengjie Shen, Taoyuan Huang, and Lekai Chen for their assistance during the experiments
-- All user study participants for their valuable feedback

-We would like to thank:
 - Huijie Wang for helping to develop the demonstration page
 - Zherui Qiu for assisting with the supervision of the user study
 - Yixuan Pan, Qingwen Bu, Zhuoheng Li, Jisong Cai, Yuxiang Lu, and Ningbin Zhang for their valuable insights and constructive discussions